-We surveyed hundreds of partners, principals and employees during October and November 2019 to benchmark compensation practices.
+We surveyed hundreds of partners, principals and employees during October and November 2021 to benchmark compensation practices.
 Respondents represented firms from around the globe, with a strong concentration in North America.
 Included are some of the largest and most recognized private equity and venture capital firms and the small, boutique firms that make up most of the industry.

-A sample of some of the firms where participants work includes (listed with participant permission):
+A sample of some of the participating firms includes (listed with participant permission):